kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/blueLive.md

 generate either frequencies or BluePCH format text, amongst other values.

-Instruments that are intended to be used with Blue\'s MIDI system will have to work with a 5 p-field note format.
+Instruments that are intended to be used with Blue's MIDI system will have to work with a 5 p-field note format.
 This does not mean your instrument can only work with 5 p-fields, but rather that your instrument must support at least that.
 An example Blue project can be